wmo-im/wis2box-training/documentation/docs/practical-sessions/ingesting-data-for-publication.md

     By the end of this practical session, you will be able to:

-    - trigger the wis2box workflow by uploading data in MinIO using the `wis2box data ingest` command
+    - trigger the wis2box workflow by uploading data in MinIO using the command-line, the MinIO web interface, SFTP or a python script
-    - view warnings and errors displayed in the Grafana dashboard
-    - check the content of the data being published
+    - learn how to access the Grafana dashboard to see the status of the data ingest and the logs of your wis2box instance
+    - view the WIS2 data notifications published by your wis2box using MQTT Explorer

 ## Introduction

+In this exercise we will use a sample CSV data file to trigger the wis2box workflow and publish WIS2 notifications using the dataset you configured in the previous practical session.
+ Note that wis2box will converts CSV into BUFR format before publishing it to the MQTT broker as per the data-mappings pre-configured in your dataset.
+In the next exercises, you will learn more about how data-conversion in the wis2box works.
+For this exercise, we will focus on the different methods to upload data to your wis2box instance and how to see if you correctly ingested and published the data.

 The **Grafana dashboard** uses data from Prometheus and Loki to display the status of your wis2box.
 Prometheus store time-series data from the metrics collected, while Loki store the logs from the containers running on your wis2box instance.
 This data allows you to check how much data is received on MinIO and how many WIS2 notifications are published, and if there are any errors detected in the logs.

-To see the content of the WIS2 notifications that are being published on different topics of your wis2box you can use the 'Monitor' tab in the **wis2box-webapp**.

 ## Preparation

-This section will use the "surface-based-observations/synop" dataset previously created in the [Configuring datasets in wis2box](/practical-sessions/configuring-wis2box-datasets) practical session.
+This section will use the dataset for "surface-based-observations/synop" previously created in the [Configuring datasets in wis2box](/practical-sessions/configuring-wis2box-datasets) practical session and requires you to have configured stations in the **wis2box-webapp** as described in the [Configuring station metadata](/practical-sessions/configuring-station-metadata) practical session.

 Login to your student VM using your SSH client (PuTTY or other).